wultra/powerauth-webflow/docs/Web-Flow-Configuration.md

 Do not use the same key for end-to-encryption and database record encryption.
 Store the keys securely, ideally using a vault mechanism._
 <!-- end -->

+### Docker Environment Setup
-### In case of using docker image, following environment variables can be used
+For docker image configuration, the following environment variables can be used :

 | Environment Variable                     | Default value | Description                                                                                  |
 |------------------------------------------|---------------|----------------------------------------------------------------------------------------------|